-INTJs can lead somewhat rigid and structured lives, causing them to feel bored at times.
+INTJs can lead somewhat rigid and structured lives, sometimes causing them to feel bored.

-This dynamic could work very well to balance out some of the stronger preference traits in an INTJ.
+This dynamic could work very well to balance out some of the stronger preference traits in an INTJ personality type.

 ESFJs are always letting others know they’re around and this could add a touch of togetherness which INTJs can lack at times.